Learn how to design beautiful and functional desktop apps that work great with Windows.

 Develop a UI and connect events, like user input, to create a compelling user experience.

-Find design guidelines for developing Windows Store apps.
+Find design guidelines for developing Windows Store and Windows Phone apps.

 Browse standard UI elements like ActiveX controls and dialog boxes.